you-n-g/qlib/rdagent/app/ts/description.md

 ## Requirements
 - When working with time series data, always split your data based on time.
 The validation set must only contain data from later dates than the training set, and the test set must come after the validation set.
 This prevents data leakage and ensures fair model evaluation.
 - Make sure your validation data covers a period of more than **12 months** (the validation evaluation in scores.csv should also cover the same length!).
 This helps ensure that your evaluation of the prediction is reliable and robust.
-We only need a very short period of test time, e.g., 3 months.
+We only need a very short period of test time, e.g., 6 months.
 Please leave most of the data for training and validation.
+  - Use data after 2025-01-01 for the test set (last 6 months).
+Use data from 2024-01-01 to 2024-12-31 for the validation set (from 18 months before the end to 6 months before the end).
 - Always print out key details about your dataset, including:
   - The instruments you used
   - The points in time used to split the data